sof202/ChromOptimise/documentation/docs/ChromOptimise/Pipeline-Explanation/LDSC/HeritabilityPlots.md

 The colour palette of the heatmap is such that higher enrichment values are a darker green and lower enrichment values are closer to white/light green.
+Any negative enrichment is given with a pink box.
 The actual values for the enrichment heatmap are also given and all information is printed to a csv file.